Menu

 • What can I detect with it?
 Voids, delaminations, water ingress.

 • What materials can I use it for?
-Only materials that are not electrically conductive will be penetrated by microwaves and provide information on the internal structure of the sample.
-Can be used to locate conductive material through the reflection of the microwave energy.
+Only materials that are not electrically conductive will be penetrated by microwaves to provide information on the internal structure of the sample.
+Can be used to locate encapsulated conductive material through the reflection of the microwave energy.

 Eddy current testing